cloudmesh-community/hid-sp18-511/notebook.md

 * Assignment 7.2.10(Swagger): This is for residential students - N/A

 #	Assignments in progress
+* Assignment: Technology Paper - worked on 03/17 and sent to professor for review
 #	Handbook
 ##	Communication Track
 *	Markdown – 01/25/2018